VishwaKraft/debezium-cdc/docs/04_kafka_installation.md

 - Kafka 3.x introduces KRaft (Kafka Raft) mode, removing the need for ZooKeeper and improving scalability.

 **Reference:** [ZooKeeper Overview](https://zookeeper.apache.org/doc/current/zookeeperOver.html)

-## Why We Use Kafka in Real-Time Sync with Debezium CDC, MySQL, and ClickHouse

-### Role of Kafka in Real-Time Data Streaming
-Kafka serves as the central event streaming platform in our architecture.
-It plays a crucial role in **capturing, processing, and delivering** real-time change data from MySQL to ClickHouse using Debezium CDC.

-### How Kafka Works in This Architecture
-1. **Debezium Captures Changes from MySQL:**
-    - Debezium listens to MySQL binlog changes and produces **CDC events**.
-    - These events (INSERT, UPDATE, DELETE) are published to Kafka topics.

-2. **Kafka Acts as an Event Hub:**
-    - Kafka decouples the source (MySQL) from the sink (ClickHouse), ensuring reliable data streaming.
-    - Kafka provides **durability, fault tolerance, and scalability** for processing CDC events.
-    - Multiple consumers can process the same events in different ways (analytics, monitoring, etc.).

-3. **ClickHouse Consumes Kafka Topics:**
-    - ClickHouse reads the Kafka topics using **Kafka engine tables**.
-    - It processes and stores data efficiently for **real-time analytics**.

 ### Why Kafka is Essential for This Pipeline
 - **Scalability:** Kafka efficiently handles large-scale data changes.